 Lowest business loan interest rates in Australia

 The lowest business loan interest rates will be applied to business loans secured against property, and where the asset being financed will be used as security.
-Rates start from around 4%.
-For business finance where no security is offered, rates start from around 10%.
+Business loan interest rates start from around 5%.
+For business finance with no security offered, rates start from around 12%.

 A secured loan reduces the level of risk presented to a lender when approving your application for finance, and reduced risk as a borrower will result in lower interest rates on a business loan.